cwells/adhd/README.md

     # check the tunnel stqtus
     $ adhd example plugin:ngrok.status

-Some plugin methods may require the plugin to have been loaded, others not.
-See the plugin documentation.
+Some plugin methods may require the plugin to be loaded first.
+If so, they will automatically load the plugin.
+This is noted in the plugin's help.

 # TODO